-At Brownstone Law, our Florida appeals lawyers can handle civil and criminal appeal cases involving drug appeals, medical marijuana programs, business permits and torts, shareholder disputes, tax evasion, federal removal statute, copyright termination, international trade commission, insurance fraud and much more.
+At Brownstone Law, our Florida appellate attorneys can handle civil and criminal appeal cases involving drug appeals, medical marijuana programs, business permits and torts, shareholder disputes, tax evasion, federal removal statute, copyright termination, international trade commission, insurance fraud and much more.
 Some of the motions that we are able to file at the Florida Supreme Court include motion for post-conviction relief, motion for habeas corpus, motion to withdraw plea and motion to vacate conviction.
-Defendants who are about to face the clemency and pardons board can also contact us so that we can represent them.
-Contact our Florida appeal attorneys now to discuss your case at 1-888-233-8895 for a free consultation.
+Defendants who are about to face criminal convictions and criminal sentencing can an also contact us so that we can represent them on a criminal appeal in Florida.
+Contact our Florida appellate attorneys now to discuss your case at 1-888-233-8895 for a free consultation.
 Return to our main appeal page.

 The Florida criminal appeal attorneys at Brownstone Law work with clients convicted of court crimes.
 We often appear at sentencing or post-trial in order to prepare for the criminal appeal and argue for a reduced sentence.